V is for Varicose Veins

 Hydrate, keep up fiber, and avoid excess sodium

-Consider herbal remedies, such as Plantain, St Johns Wort, or Yarrow.
+Consider herbal remedies, such as Plantain, St Johns Wort, or Witch Hazel.
 Consult with a medical care provider for safety concerns and feel free to contact me directly if you’re unsure how to use these herbs.

 Hemorrhoids are another variation of this condition, when the veins occur in the rectum or anus.
 They can also be rather painful and irritating.
 This can be caused by constipation, but other times it is simply related to the pelvic pressure.
 For hemorrhoid treatment, use sitz baths, creams, witch hazel, and moist medicated wipes for comfort.
 Avoid straining, especially during the first bowel movement after birth.
-Use stool softeners to assist you.
 Most hemorrhoids do shrink in time, with care and a healthy diet.
+Here’s some great tips on postpartum bowel movements.

-Herbs that may help soothe hemorrhoids are Calendula, Comfrey, Parsley, Plantain, Sheperds Purse, St Johns Wort, Witch Hazel, and Yarrow.
-For a premade herbal concoction, my clients swear by Motherlove’s Rhoid Balm.
+Herbs that may help soothe hemorrhoids during pregnancy are Calendula, Parsley, St Johns Wort, and Witch Hazel For a premade herbal concoction, some of my clients swear by Motherlove’s Rhoid Balm.

 It’s helpful to know that most varicose veins go away on their own within 3 months to a year after birth, and usually don’t cause issues with the birth experience.
 If you are concerned about the birth process, consider a water birth.
 They are considered wonderful pain relief and many say they are “nature’s epidural.”
 There is also the added benefit of ease in position changes and feeling the immersion of the warm water.
 I would advise to avoid straining or pushing with excessive force or before you feel ready.
 Avoid interventions, pitocin, etc as these things will rush your body and inhibit your natural progress.
 Most importantly of all, choose a supportive birth team and an environment you feel comfortable.